kikegb/ReservaTuSala-back/README.md

    ```

 ### Swagger
-With the application running, the Swagger API docuemntation is aviable [here](https://localhost:8081/swagger-ui/index.html).
+With the application running, the Swagger API docuemntation is available [here](https://localhost:8081/swagger-ui/index.html).

 ## Database schema
 We use a database to store all the information following the schema showed in the image below.